What are the factors that affect the appearance of impact craters?

 The first step is, you have to be prepared.
 Reduce/eliminate hazards throughout your home, neighborhood, workplace and school- You can reduce your risk of injury, and most likely it helps you stay alive.

 Make a plan!
 Practice "Drop cover and hold" by sitting on the ground, showing your back towards the protective table above you and hold something, for example, a table leg.
 Also, learn how to protect yourself no matter where you are while the earthquake strikes!!!!!!
+Make disaster kits!
+You should have disaster supplies anywhere in your home, your disaster supply kits should include food, water, flashlights, portable radios, batteries, a first aid kit, cash, extra medications, a whistle, fire extinguisher, etc.

-1. Learn how to survive during the ground motion.
+Before an earthquake: 1.
+Learn how to survive during the ground motion.

 2. Teach all members of your family about earthquake safety.